The Complete Valencia Spain Travel Guide for Travelers

 Llotja de la Seda (the Silk Exchange)

-The Llotja de la Seda, a gothic style civil building, was built between 1482 and 1548 and served as one of Europe’s main venues for the booming silk trade of that time.
+The Llotja de la Seda, a gothic-style civil building, was built between 1482 and 1548 and served as one of Europe’s main venues for the booming silk trade of that time.

-The silk exchange is one of the busiest tourist attractions in Valencia, and for good reason.
+The Silk Exchange is one of the busiest tourist attractions in Valencia, and for good reason.
 If the building wasn’t beautiful enough, the fact that it is still authentically furnished adds to the historical interest of the building.

 The silk exchange is comprised of three separate parts.
 The main hall (shown above), which is lavishly decorated with amazing, twisted columns and a gold-plated ceiling, is where the merchants would meet to do business.

-The side-wing, named the Pavilion of the Consulate, is where the seat of the Tribunal del Mar (the tribunal that ran the silk exchange) was seated.
+The side wing, named the Pavilion of the Consulate, is where the seat of the Tribunal del Mar (the tribunal that ran the silk exchange) was seated.

-Finally, there is the Tower of La Lonja, which is where the tribunal would imprison merchants would not pay their debts.
+Finally, there is the Tower of La Lonja, which is where the tribunal would imprison merchants who would not pay their debts.

 Valencia Cathedral and the Holy Grail

 The Valencia Cathedral, otherwise known as Iglesia Catedral-Basílica Metropolitana de la Asunción de Nuestra Señora de Valencia, was constructed in 1238 by the first bishop of Valencia after the Spanish reconquest.
-It was dedicated by James 1 the Conqueror to the Saint Mary.
+It was dedicated by James 1 the Conqueror to Saint Mary.

 The cathedral is home to one of the alleged Holy Chalices in the world, and most Christian historians in the world maintain that this is the most likely candidate to be the actual cup used by Christ.

 This is a must-see for anyone visiting Valencia.
-Even if you aren’t of the Christian faith, the beauty of the church, and the historical significance of the chalice (real or not) is worth seeing.
+Even if you aren’t of the Christian faith, the beauty of the church and the historical significance of the chalice (real or not) is worth seeing.

 Plaza de la Virgen

 The Plaza de la Virgen sits on the site that was once the forum of Roman-occupied Valencia.
-In the center of the square is the Turia Fountain, which represents the Turia river in human form surrounded by its tributaries.
+In the center of the square is the Turia Fountain, which represents the Turia River in human form surrounded by its tributaries.
 The sound of the fountain is often regarded as the sound of Valencia.
 You can check out the sound of the fountain below.

 For two of the four days of the festival Las Fallas, the city is taken over by parades of people in beautiful, traditional costumes bringing flowers to the Plaza de la Virgen.
 The flowers are placed in a giant wooden silhouette of the Virgin Mary in a ceremony to honor Mary.